 Continue readingVFW opens me to a local veterans retreat

-Well, I joined a VFW.
+Well, I Joined the VFW.

 That is, the Veterans of Foreign Wars.
 I could’ve joined it right out of the Vietnam War, but at that time of my life, I didn’t want to help support the war that I had just left.

-Continue readingCondemn veterans who attacked Capitol
+Continue readingCondemn Veterans who Attacked Capitol

 Any veteran who took part in the January 6th Insurrection at the US Capitol should be stripped of his or her VA benefits and labeled a “traitor”